AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/certifications.md

 1. Open **[!UICONTROL Certification > Learners]**.

-   The&nbsp;Learners&nbsp;page opens with the list of enrolled learners.
+   The Learners page opens with the list of enrolled learners.

 1. Select one/multiple/all learners to mark Certification completion using the checkbox available for each learner.
 1. Click  **[!UICONTROL Action > Mark completion.]**